 Particularly for college students, it is easy to let these simple things fall by the wayside when the stress of work and/or school begins to build up.
 Although it may be hard to manage many commitments, remember that it will be difficult to give 100% if you’re not at 100%, for example, if you are sleep-deprived or eating empty calories regularly.

 What about when taking care of yourself is even more urgent?
 When living away from parents, it can be a particular challenge to handle your sickness.
+For college students, it may difficult to handle your health when your professors may be strict about missing classes.
 The key is keeping tabs on your symptoms.
 Rudimentary illnesses can become very serious if you do not take proper enough care of yourself.
 For example, it is easy to forget to hydrate yourself enough or eat enough food.
 Your parent won’t be there anymore to nag you into drinking water or make you chicken noodle soup.
 Dehydration or malnutrition from something as small as the stomach flu can require hospitalization if you don’t keep proper tabs on your food and water intake.

 In other instances, you may acquire a virus or infection that is already serious.
 If you are unsure if you need medical attention, get in touch with a trusted friend, roommate, or neighbor.
-The best free doctor is your local pharmacist; stop by or call and speak to them.
+In college, you will have access to your health center.
+For college students, this may be your first step when you are feeling unwell.
+For others, your best free doctor is your local pharmacist; stop by or call and speak to them.
 Don’t neglect yourself.
 It may seem not very comfortable to ask for help, but there are times when you need it.
-College students should consider making visits to a student health facility if one is available.
 If you are sexually active, you should also be getting regular sexually transmitted infection tests.
 We recommend every 3-4 months if you are sexually active with multiple partners.

 Finances While Living Away From Parents